-- 1. Why didn't the narrator like Christmas shopping? - 2.
-Was the narrator's experience of doing Christmas shopping this year different from his experience? - 3.
-What did he do after he set off on his shopping tour? - 4.
+- 1. What is the title of the paragraph? - 2.
+Why didn't the narrator like Christmas shopping? - 3.
+Was the narrator's experience of doing Christmas shopping this year different from his previous experience? - 4.
+What did he do after he set off on his shopping trip? - 5.
 How did he feel when his shopping was over?
 Why?

 I'm one of those people for whom Christmas shopping is a nightmare.
 I never manage to buy all the presents in time.
 However, this year was an exception.
-On 22-d December I found myself still not having all the Christmas shopping done.
+On 22^{-d} December I found myself still not having all the Christmas shopping done.
 I decided not to let the panic set in and advanced into action.
 First I made a list of gifts to buy and plotted my route.
 Then I set off on my shopping trip.
-I was wise enough to arrive early so I managed to beat the crowds and make a beeline to the stores I needed.
+I was wise enough to arrive early so I managed to beat the crowds and make a beeline for the stores I needed.
 I dropped in at the gift and souvenir department and the haberdashery.
 After that I made my way to the toys department.
 Finally I headed for the cooking equipment department.
 Soon my bag was full of Christmas stuff: coffee accessories, toys for my nephews, gadgets for the wine lovers, a purse and a wallet, and a wide assortment of gift cards.
 To be on the safe side I looked through my shopping list again to make sure all the items I had planned to buy were lying peacefully in my bag.
 Eventually I gave a sigh of relief.
 So, you see that the entire process of doing Christmas shopping won't make you anxious, if organized wisely.